wxtim/workflows/README.md

 ## Data Retrieve First

-* Demo a very simple pattern where we ensure data has been collected before analysing it.
+Demo a very simple pattern where we ensure data has been collected before analysing it.

 ## Five Day Collector

-* Collect data for a period, then analyse it.
+Collect data for a period, then analyse it.

 ## Meta Workflow

-* Demonstrates how `cylc play -t` can allow you to store separate flows in one workflow.
+Demonstrates how `cylc play -t` can allow you to store separate flows in one workflow.

+## Optional Outputs

+Designed to show how optional outputs could support a workflow making choices.